Cranial ultrasound: Uses

 Premature babies are especially vulnerable to certain conditions involving the brain.
-These include intraventricular haemorrhage (IVH), which often occurs during the first few days, and periventricular leukomalacia (PVL), which tends to occur later on.
+These include intraventricular hemorrhage (IVH), which often occurs during the first few days, and periventricular leukomalacia (PVL), which tends to occur later on.
 One of the main purposes of routine cranial ultrasound scanning in neonatal units is to identify these problems as they develop.
-If severe intraventricular haemorrhage is noted then the baby will need to be scanned more frequently in case post-haemorrhagic hydrocephalus (swelling of the ventricles as the natural flow of the cerebrospinal fluid is blocked by blood-clots) develops.
+If severe intraventricular haemorrhage is noted then the baby will need to be scanned more frequently in case post-hemorrhagic hydrocephalus (swelling of the ventricles as the natural flow of the cerebrospinal fluid is blocked by blood-clots) develops.

 Other indications include babies that requires ventilatory support, neonatal encephalopathy, and signs and symptoms that suggests central nervous system disorder such as seizures, microcephaly, macrocephaly, hypotonia, and unexplained poor feeding at term.

 Most neonatal units in the developed world routinely perform serial cranial ultrasound scans on babies who are born significantly premature.
 A typical regimen might involve performing a scan on the first, third and seventh day of a premature baby's life, and then at regular intervals until the baby reaches term.

 Technique

 A 5 to 7.5 MHz probe is used to scan deeper structures in the brain.
-A 7 to 12 Mhz probe is used for scanning superficial structures for detecting lesions between the brain and the skull, superior sagittal sinus thrombosis, cerebral oedema, and evaluating the structures of sulci and gyri.
+A 7 to 12 MHz probe is used for scanning superficial structures for detecting lesions between the brain and the skull, superior sagittal sinus thrombosis, cerebral oedema, and evaluating the structures of sulci and gyri.

 A water-based gel is applied to the infant's head, over the anterior fontanelle, to aid conduction of ultrasound waves.
 Ideally scans are performed during sleep or when the infant is calm.
 The operator then uses an ultrasound probe to examine the baby's brain, viewing the images on a computer screen and recording them as necessary.

 A standard cranial ultrasound examination usually involves recording of approximately 11 views of the brain from different angles, six in the coronal plane and five in the sagittal and parasaggital planes.
 This allows all parts of the ventricles and most of the rest of the brain to be visualised.

 Who performs the scans varies between different health systems.
 In many hospitals in the United Kingdom paediatricians or neonatologists usually perform cranial ultrasound; in other systems advanced nurse practitioners, radiologists or sonographers may perform most scans.

 While the anterior fontanelle is the most commonly used acoustic window for cranial ultrasounds, more advanced operators may gain additional views, especially of posterior fossa structures, by using the mastoid fontanelle, the posterior fontanelle and/or the temporal window.

 Other refinements of cranial ultrasound technique include serial measurement of the width of the lateral ventricles ("ventricular index") to monitor suspected ventricular dilatation and colour Doppler to assess blood flow.